tanisha03/mern-tracker/README.md

 npm install
 ~~~
 ## Usage
-Start the mongoDB server using the command
+The backend folder manages the backend of the application.
+In order to run the node server use the commands

 ```
-sudo service mongod start
+cd backend
+nodemon server
 ```

-Start the node server using the command
+In order to start the React.js application fully function, use the command
 ```
-node app
+npm start
 ```

 The app finally starts to run on [localhost](http://localhost:3000/)